 I hope this answers all of the main questions that you may.
-Please feel free to email us at innkeeper@thewildflowerBandB.com if you have any other questions or concerns.
+Please feel free to email me personally at firstname.lastname@example.org if you have any other questions or concerns.

 On a personal note, we love to involve our work campers in activities as much as they wish such as music jams, board and card games, meals together, and other social activities.
 We also respect your privacy and wishes.

 Thank you for your interest.
-Please feel free to look at our Facebook pages, our websites, our YouTube channel, or just give us a call at 870-269-4383.
+Please feel free to look at our Facebook pages, our websites, and our YouTube channels.

 Christopher Smith Owner/Innkeepers Wildflower Bed and Breakfast